 If you feel you have poor movement in walking, or have been suffering from recurring or ongoing problems it is a good idea to check if custom insoles could be helpful for you.
 However, custom insoles can also be beneficial where there are no symptoms by supporting the way you move.
 This can reduce your risk of future problems and help training and performance in sport.
 Many athletes report that they can train and recover better than when they were without insoles.
 Paul is one of them.

-Free 30min consultation is available to determine if custom insoles could be beneficial for you, and if so, what level of assessment would be needed to assess you for the insoles.
+Free 30min consultation is available to determine if custom insoles could be beneficial for you, and if so, what level of assessment would be needed to assess you for custom insoles.

 Assessment options for determining insole prescription

 In very simple cases a normal physio session can be sufficient to assess for insoles.
 In most cases however one of the biomechanics options will be needed to get the most potential out of your custom insoles.
-Please see the fees on the biomechanics page
+You can find out more on the biomechanics page